JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I have over 20 years of experience in industry and academia, and I hold an MSc and a PhD in engineering.
-Since 2017, I have been actively educating myself to transition my career towards data engineering, data science, and machine learning.
-I work part-time as a researcher at the Biomedical Research Institute and the Rehabilitation Research Center (Reval) at the University of Hasselt.
+I hold two MSc degrees and a PhD in engineering and worked in diverse industry sectors, including microwave, preclinical, and medical technologies.
+For 12 years, I have applied my expertise in these fields.
+In 2017, I shifted my focus towards data and started to specialise in data engineering, data science, and machine learning.
+In 2020, I re-entered academia and contributed to cutting-edge data projects.
+Currently, I am a part-time researcher at the University of Hasselt.

 <br>

 ## 🛠️ Work Experience

-- **Researcher** @ Biomedical Research Institute, [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Hasselt University, Belgium - fixed-term & part-time, contract. **Current employment** until December 2025
+- **Researcher** @ Biomedical Research Institute, [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Hasselt University, Belgium - fixed-term & part-time (50%), contract. **Current employment** until December 2025

     The Research Group in Biomedical Data Sciences is affiliated with the Biomedical Research Institute (BIOMED), the Data Science Institute of UHasselt (DSI) and the University MS Center (UMSC).